Beginner's Guide to Strings

 Strings come in different thicknesses from light to heavy.
 Lighter strings are great for beginners and children as they are easier on the fingers while you are learning.
 Heavier strings provide more volume, tone and can take heavier playing styles.
 We recommend starting out with lighter strings and as you progress you can try a heavier gauge.

-Classical Guitar Strings tend to be referred to in more simple terms of Light Tension, Medium Tension, Heavy Tension and so on.
+Classical Guitar Strings tend to be referred to in more simple terms of Light Tension, Normal Tension, Heavy Tension and so on.

 Single Strings vs String Sets